|Position:||Academic Strategic Lead|

 Duties and Responsibilities

-Margaret Downie is a Senior Lecturer and Director for Resources Law School.
+Margaret Downie is a Senior Lecturer and Director for Resources in the Law School.
 She was a solicitor in Aberdeen and Glasgow for over 15 years and has a wide range of experience of private practice, in particular in the employment area, tribunal work and civil litigation.
 She continues to do consultancy work